Alejandro Navarro Brain: Political career

-Senator, MAS and presidential bid

 In December 2005, Navarro was elected as Senator for the same region.
-At this election he got more than 200.000 votes, which strengthened his position as a political figure, becoming the second most voted representative in Chile.
+At this election he got over 200,000 votes, which strengthened his position as a political figure, becoming the second most voted representative in Chile.

-In 2008 and after 26 years he left the Socialist Party, due to strong differences with the party leaders.
-A year later and together with prominent social, political and union leaders ANB founded the Broad Social Movement (MAS in Spanish), first left wing party registered before the SERVEL since Salvador Allende’s Government.
-Months later the same body proclaimed him as candidate for the Chilean Presidency.
-However, after a few weeks he decided to continue with his parliamentary work and gave his support to another prospect.
+In 2008, after 26 years, he left the Socialist Party due to strong differences with the party leaders.
+A year later and together with prominent social, political and union leaders, Navarro founded the Broad Social Movement (MAS in Spanish), the first left wing party registered before the SERVEL since Salvador Allende's government.
+Months later, the same body proclaimed him as candidate for the Chilean Presidency.
+However, after a few weeks, he decided to continue with his parliamentary work and gave his support to another prospect.

-In 2013 he was once again elected as representative for the BioBio Region for the 2014-2022 period.
+In 2013 he was once again elected as representative for the Bíobío Region for the 2014-2022 period.
 He plans to run for president in the 2017 election for País.

-Landmarks

-During his constitutional career he has proposed more than 300 bills and intervened at the plenary more than 1.600 times.
-Thanks to this work he has been able to create more than 15 laws, making changes to the Chilean Constitution such as banning fireworks, allowing working mothers to breastfeed their children or punishing human trafficking.